tumainimosha/laravel-notifications-infobip/README.md

 ## Credits
 - Based on [Twilio SMS Notification channel](https://github.com/laravel-notification-channels/twilio) for Laravel
-- This project uses the [Infobip Client library](https://github.com/infobip/infobip-api-php-client)
+- This project uses the [Infobip Client library](https://github.com/infobip/infobip-api-php-client), and wraps it for smooth use in Laravel

 ## License
 The MIT License (MIT).